tsulimancsi/blood-lipid-profile-test-generator/README.md

-# Blood Lipid Profile Test Data Generator
+# Blood Lipid Profile Fake Test Data Generator

 ## Introduction
 A complete cholesterol test is also called a lipid panel or lipid profile.
 It's used by medical professional to measure the amount of “good” and “bad” cholesterol and triglycerides, a type of fat, in your blood.